shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_3_iterative_deepening_search/readme.md

 8 12
 </pre>
 ### graph visualized
-note - this is the same as given in class note - used cs academy graph editor for making this
+note - this is the same as given in class \n note - used cs academy graph editor for making this
 <img src = "graph.png">